SamarthH/phiRM-DCM/README.md

 1. You do not have GCC.
 For most linux systems, you can use the command `sudo apt install build-essential` or the appropriate variant according to your distribution.
 For Windows, either use this command in WSL/WSL2, or use MinGW.
 2. You do not have GSL.
 For most linux systems, you can use the command `sudo apt install libgsl-dev` or the appropriate variant according to your distribution.
 For Windows, either use this command in WSL/WSL2, or look up the appropriate method here <https://www.gnu.org/software/gsl/>
-3. You do not have NLOPT.
-Look up the method here <https://nlopt.readthedocs.io/en/latest/NLopt_Installation/>
-4. The GSL installation is not in the right location.
+3. The GSL installation is not in the right location.
 To correct for this, go to phiRM_DCM.c and change all the headers of the form \<gsl/xxxx.h\> to just \<xxxx.h\>.
 That might help.
 Otherwise, look up how to do this.

 # Reminder